Executive Onboarding: Strategic Priorities and Best Practices for Successful Onboarding

 Let them speak for themselves

-While you can help build up their reputation and show excitement to work with them, your people need to hear straight from their new leader.
+While you can help build up their reputation (which will also increase your organizational reputation, as an exciting workplace) and show excitement to work with them, your people need to hear straight from their new leader.
 Allow your executive hires to speak for themselves.

 The HR department can arrange meetings with the leadership and invite the new executive to lead the discussion on certain topics that concerns the business.